dybran/Automated-Continuous-Delivery-to-K8s-cluster/Automated-CD-to-K8s.md

 ## __IMPLEMENTING AUTOMATED CONTINUOUS DELIVERY TO KUBERNETES CLUSTER__

-In this project, my goal is to establish a system designed to consistently build Docker images and seamlessly deploy them to a Kubernetes cluster.
+In this project, my goal is to establish a system designed to consistently build Docker images and seamlessly deploy the images to a Kubernetes cluster.

 __SCENARIO__